 Never been to England's smallest county?
 Well, you'll have to wait until the tide's oot when the Isle of Wight expands and Rutland reclaims the prize.

-Only that's a load of old h-Oakham, the acreage is fixed, naturally, and Rutland's extra square miles means it has to settle for second place, whatever the mood of the moon.
+Only that's a load of old h-Oakham, Wight's acreage is fixed, naturally, and Rutland's extra square miles means it has to settle for second place, whatever the mood of the moon.

-Only that's a load of old h-Oakham, the City of London and ditto Bristol means it doesn't even make the podium making for an awful lot of debunking of such a simple, throwaway fact.
+Only that's a load of old h-Oakham, the ceremonial counties of the City of London and ditto Bristol means it doesn't even make the podium making for an awful lot of debunking of such a simple, throwaway fact.

 Despite the delay deliberating over the diminutive, there's still time for a fine market town and a couple of other small points that can be confirmed without nearly so much consideration.